 If it helps, this is the approach I take:

-For Bet365 and Betfair Sportsbook, if I am betting on say 3 races, I will place a mug bet on 2 non-offer races.
+If I am betting on say 3 races, I will place a mug bet on 2 non-offer races.

 Check our mug betting article for more details.